 I create interactive, multi-sensory sculptures and installations layered in sound and gesture.
 I design these works with found objects, raw materials, and circuitry.
 I use tactile controls to integrate light, electro-acoustic sounds, and field recordings into my projects.
 This practice enables users to animate and be animated by my sculptures and installations.
 The found objects and materials I integrate have their own narratives and yet they also accrue new meanings when combined.
-Through this hybrid medium, my work explores human and material relationships modulated by technology, memory, communication, and emotion.
-I want each experience I create to become personal for the user and it is important to me that my works do not alienate audiences through the pressure of participation.
-Rather, I would like to invite individuals to take a chance, suspend belief, and invest themselves into the experiences I offer.
+Through this hybrid medium, my work explores human and material relationships modulated by technology, memory, and communication.
+I want each experience I create to become personal for the user.
 Instead of viewing the works, I would like audiences to inhabit the works.